Alex-Wilson/resume-webserver/public/documents/certification-exam-resources/AWS Resources/CCP/AWS-Certified-Cloud-Practitioner-Exam-Guide.md

 **Business**   | Yes            | 1 hr (critical)      | Full                | No       | AWS Technical Support | Yes               | Includes 3rd-party support
 **Enterprise** | Yes            | 15 min (critical)    | All checks          | Yes      | TAM + Concierge       | Yes               | For mission-critical workloads

+#### AWS Organizations

+**AWS Organizations** Centrally manage multiple AWS accounts from a single management account.
+It helps with centralized billing, access control, policy enforcement, and compliance across all accounts in your organization.
+Group accounts by team, project, or environment.
+Apply policies to multiple accounts at once.
+Integrates with IAM for fine-grained access control

+**Root Account User:** The original account owner login created when setting up an AWS account.
+It has full administrative access to every AWS service and billing function.
+Use only for account setup and critical tasks Create and use IAM users for everyday accessAdd multi-factor authentication (MFA) to the Root User immediately

+**Organizational Units (OUs):** A group of AWS accounts inside an Organization.
+You can create a hierarchy by nesting OUs inside each other, which makes it easier to manage teams, departments, or environments like dev and prod.

+**Service Control Policies (SCPs):**
+SCPs let you set permission boundaries for all accounts in your Organization or OU.
+They help ensure accounts stay within your security and compliance rules, no matter what individual IAM users or roles are allowed to do.

+**Consolidated Billing:**

 ### AWS Services